cohorte/cohorte.github.io/docs/1.x/tutorials/hello/index.md

 ---
 layout: docpage
-title: Getting started tutorial
+title: Hello World Tutorial
-comments: false
+comments: true
 parent: documentation
 parent_url: ../../
 toc: true
 toc_exclude:  h3, h4, h5
 toc_numerate: true
-previous_page: ../
+previous_page: ../../
-next_page: ../spellchecker
+next_page: ../robots
 ---

  As a COHORTE user, you need to have Java ( >= 1.6 ) and Python ( >= 3 ) installed on your system.
 Next, you need to [download]({{site.baseurl}}/downloads) and [install]({{ site.baseurl }}/docs/1.x/setup) COHORTE on your system.